prashgs/playwright-test-pageobjects/README.md

 - **test** - Contains "conftest.py" and other tests specific to application under test. "conftest.py" has fixtures that can be shared across different tests.

 ## Usage
-To run all test and write create html report use
+To run all tests and create html report use
 ```
 pytest --html=./results/report.html --self-contained-html
 ```